mfenig1013/daUtils/README.md

 # dautils
-a few simple data analysis functions for use with pandas dataframe and/or numpy arrays
+a few simple data analysis functions for use with pandas dataframes and/or numpy arrays

 # installation
 python setup.py install